 When you are feeling frustrated and hopeless, it’s easy to forget the good things in your life.
 If you allow yourself to be consumed by negativity, you will start to believe that there is nothing good in your life.
 Before you know it, that will become your reality.

-One study found that gratitude was “demonstrated to be associated with increase in happiness, life satisfaction and social desirability”.
+One study found that gratitude was “demonstrated to be associated with an increase in happiness, life satisfaction and social desirability.”
 These all contribute to more resilience.

 A great way to practice gratitude is by starting a gratitude journal.
-You can begin by writing three things each day that you’re grateful for.
-You can learn other ways to practice gratitude with this article.
+You can begin by writing three things you’re grateful for each day.

 7. Don’t Let the Past Rule Your Present

 Your past presents an opportunity to learn the lessons you need to deal with in your present life.
 However, if you don’t let go of your regrets in life and make peace with your past, it is very hard to move forward in your life.

 Look for opportunities for self-discovery, and learn how to trust and believe in yourself.
 When you are facing tough times in your life, ask yourself this question:

 “What is the one thing I can do right now to take me one step closer to moving forward?”